Ultimate Guide to Everest Base Camp via Cho La Pass in December

 prayer stone on Cho La Pass trek

-Some useful tips for Everest Base Camp Chola Pass Trek in December
+Some essential tips for EBC Chola Pass Trek in December

 • Since the trail is quite challenging in December, trek in groups or sign up for training about 3-months prior to your trek.